mcsee/Software-Design-Articles/Articles/Productivity/Mastering Atomic Habits/readme.md

 If we make a habit of something we desire, we will follow it.

-We can link an important not so desirable behavior to a pleasurable one.
+We can link an important not-so-desirable behavior to a pleasurable one.

 This is [Tempation bundling](https://jamesclear.com/temptation-bundling).